Final tally: Obama created 11.3 million jobs

 Related: Unemployment closes out at a low 4.7%

-Obama's supporters note that he faced a severe challenge that other presidents did not.
+Could Obama have done better?
+His supporters point out that he faced a severe challenge that other presidents did not.

+"There's a dramatic difference between what Barack Obama was handed and what Donald Trump will be stepping into," says Mark Hamrick, senior economic analyst at Bankrate.com.

 He took office in January 2009 -- in the depths of the Great Recession -- when the U.S. was bleeding nearly 800,000 jobs a month.
 It was the worst economic hole America had seen since the Great Depression of the 1930s.

 Obama himself called it a "moment of peril unlike any we'd seen in decades."